Jclavo/ranqhana-frontend/README.md

 In particular the documentation for [Structure](https://docs.startbootstrap.com/sb-admin-pro-angular/structure-root-level), and the documentation for [SBPro Schematics](https://docs.startbootstrap.com/sb-admin-pro-angular/development-general#sb-pro-schematics)

-SB Admin Angular comes with a base implementation of navigation and layouts.
+Store App comes with a base implementation of navigation and layouts.

 For professionally designed components (including an advanced SideNav), 100% code coverage, starter cypress tests and more, please consider our professional offering: